lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    physical GPU for the session.

-Using Jupyter Notebook
+Use Jupyter Notebook
 ----------------------

 Let's look at how to use and manage compute sessions that are already running.
-If you look at the Control column of the session list, there are several icons.
+If you look at the Control panel of the session list, there are several icons.
-When you click the first icon, the app launcher appears as shown in the figure below, and several app services supported by the session appear.
+When you click the first icon, the app launcher pops up and shows the available app services as below.

 .. image:: app_launch_dialog.png
    :width: 400
    :align: center

 .. note::
    There are two check options under the app icons.
-Check each item and open the app to reflect the following features:
+Opening the app with each item checked applies the following features, respectively:

    * Open app to public: Open the app to the public.
-Basically, web services such as Terminal and Jupyter Notebook services here are not accessible by other users, even if the user knows the service URL, since they are considered unauthenticated.
-However, if you check this item anyone who knows the URL (and port number) of the service can access and use it.
+Basically, web services such as Terminal and Jupyter Notebook services are not accessible by other users, even if the user knows the service URL, since they are considered unauthenticated.
+However, checking this option makes it possible for anyone who knows the service URL (and port number) to access and use it.
 Of course, the user must have a network path to access the service.
-   * Try preferred port: When the web service is opened, a specific port is assigned from the port pool created in advance by Backend.AI.
-Users can use the service only when they connect to the port along with the IP address or domain name.
-If you check this item and enter the port number, the entered port number will be tried.
-However, there is no guarantee that the desired port will always be assigned.
-The port may not exist at all in the port pool, or another service may already be using the port.
+   * Try preferred port: Without this option checked, a port number for the web service is randomly assigned from the port pool prepared in advance by Backend.AI.
+     If you check this item and enter a specific port number, the entered port number will be tried first.
+However, there is no guarantee that the desired port will always be assigned because the port may not exist at all in the port pool or another service may already be using the port.
 In this case, the port number is randomly assigned.

-  Depending on the system configuration, these options may not appear.
+  Depending on the system configuration, these options may not be shown.

 Let's click on Jupyter Notebook.